Ben Affleck

 Benjamin Géza Affleck (born August 15, 1972) is an American actor and filmmaker.
-His accolades include two Academy Awards.
-Affleck began his career as a child when he starred in the PBS educational series The Voyage of the Mimi (1984, 1988).
-He later appeared in the independent comedy Dazed and Confused (1993) and various Kevin Smith films.
+His accolades include two Academy Awards, two BAFTA Awards, and three Golden Globes.
+Affleck began his career as a child when he starred in the PBS educational series The Voyage of the Mimi (1984–1988).
+He later appeared in the independent comedy Dazed and Confused (1993) and several Kevin Smith comedies, including Chasing Amy (1997).

 Affleck gained wider recognition when he and Matt Damon won the Academy Award for Best Original Screenplay for writing Good Will Hunting (1997), which they also starred in.
-He established himself as a leading man in studio films, including the disaster film Armageddon (1998), the war drama Pearl Harbor (2001), and the thrillers The Sum of All Fears and Changing Lanes (both 2002).
+He established himself as a leading man in studio films, including the disaster film Armageddon (1998), the action crime thriller Reindeer Games (2000), the war drama Pearl Harbor (2001), and the thriller The Sum of All Fears (2002).
 After a career downturn, Affleck made a comeback by portraying George Reeves in the biopic Hollywoodland (2006), winning the Volpi Cup for Best Actor.

 His directorial debut, Gone Baby Gone (2007), which he also co-wrote, was well received.
 He then directed and starred in the crime drama The Town (2010) and the political thriller Argo (2012), both of which were critical and commercial successes.
-For the latter, Affleck won the BAFTA Award for Best Director, and the BAFTA, and Academy Award for Best Picture.
-Affleck then starred in the psychological thriller Gone Girl (2014) and played the superhero Batman in the DC Extended Universe, beginning with Batman v Superman: Dawn of Justice (2016).
-After a starring role in the thriller The Accountant (2016), Affleck played supporting roles in the 2021 period dramas The Tender Bar and The Last Duel.
+For the latter, Affleck won the BAFTA Award for Best Director, and the BAFTA and Academy Award for Best Picture.
+Affleck then starred in the psychological thriller Gone Girl (2014) and played the superhero Batman in the DC Extended Universe (2016–2023).
+He starred in the thriller The Accountant (2016) and the sports drama The Way Back (2020).
+Affleck had supporting roles in the dramas The Last Duel (2021), The Tender Bar (2021) and Air (2023), the third of which he also directed.

 Affleck is the co-founder of the Eastern Congo Initiative, a grantmaking and advocacy-based nonprofit organization.
-He is also a stalwart supporter of the Democratic Party.
+He is a supporter of the Democratic Party.
 Affleck and Damon are co-owners of the production company Artists Equity and were also co-owners of Pearl Street Films.

 Early life

-Benjamin Géza Affleck-Boldt was born on August 15, 1972, in Berkeley, California.
+Affleck was born Benjamin Géza Affleck-Boldt on August 15, 1972, in Berkeley, California.
 His family moved to Massachusetts when he was three, living in Falmouth, where his brother Casey was born, before settling in Cambridge.
 His mother, Christopher Anne "Chris" Boldt, was a Harvard-educated elementary school teacher.
-His father, Timothy Byers Affleck, was an aspiring playwright who was "mostly unemployed."
+His father, Timothy Byers Affleck, was an aspiring playwright who was "mostly unemployed".
 He worked sporadically as a carpenter, auto mechanic, bookie, electrician, bartender, and janitor at Harvard.
 In the mid-1960s, he had been an actor and stage manager with the Theater Company of Boston.